 Perhaps, the most important thing an applicant can do is to demonstrate that they have real passion for studying the area of research they have identified and to improve a populations’ life through intervention research.
 The applicant should demonstrate this passion through personal experience, through education, work, and volunteering activities.
 That is, the School doesn’t just want you to say you have passion for an area of research but demonstrate how you have lived this passion in your life.
 The School also wants to know something about who you are, what drove you to become a social work scholar, what gave you the passion you have for studying what you want to study, the passion for the population you are interested in.

 The University of Michigan’s School of Social Work is a unique program in that it is a joint program.
-So, students get a degree in Social Work and one of five other social sciences: Psychology, Sociology, Anthropology, Political Science, or Economics.
+So, students get a degree in Social Work and one of four other social sciences: Psychology, Sociology, Anthropology, or Economics.
 Therefore, applicants must get familiar with the requirements of not only Social Work but of the Social Science discipline they choose.
 The best source of information for the admission requirements of the other Social Science is the Social Science itself.
 We encourage applicants to contact them early in the process.
 Further, the applicant must identify why they want to apply to the joint program, why it is a good fit and will better prepare them for studying their area of research, and why Social Work and the Social Science complement each other.
 It also means that they must identify faculty that are doing research in the area they want to study in the Social Science of interest and identify them in the statement and why their work is a good fit.

 The key to having a successful PhD experience, in most cases, is having a good mentoring experience.
 Part of having a good mentoring experience is finding fit with the faculty in the Joint Program.
 Therefore, we would like to know about who on the faculty both in Social work and in your Social Science you want to work with and how they might be a good fit with your area of interest and plans for the future.
 A good application will integrate into your discussion the issues you wish to research, how a faculty’s work fits with what you want to study, and how you envision working with them.